 Simon is an Ecological Economist, holding degrees in Environmental Science, Environmental Management and Ecological Economics.
 He is working within our systems analysis theme.

-Mair, S, Jones, A, Ward, J, Christie, I, Druckman, A, Lyon, F. 2017: A Critical Review of the Role of Indicators in Implementing the Sustainable Development Goals.
-Handbook of Sustainability Science and Research.
-W. Leal (ed), Springer (In Press)
+Mair, S, Jones, A, Ward, J, Christie, I, Druckman, A, Lyon, F 2017: A Critical Review of the Role of Indicators in Implementing the Sustainable Development Goals.
+Ch.
+3, pp.41-56, In: Handbook of Sustainability Science and Research.
+W. Leal (ed), Springer

-Mair, S, Druckman, A and T Jackson, T 2016: Global Inequities and Emissions in Western European Textile and Clothing Consumption, Journal of Cleaner Production, 132, pp. 57-69.
+Mair, S, Druckman, A and T Jackson, T 2016.
+Global Inequities and Emissions in Western European Textile and Clothing Consumption.
+In: Journal of Cleaner Production, 132, pp. 57-69.